pfdubois/BridgeBidding/source/NoTrump.rst

 some points because he transferred, you've fallen in love with your hand again, and you know these affairs end badly.

+The opener has to accept the transfer precisely because his partner may have absolutely nothing else.

 .. index:: Gerber, quantitative

 .. rubric::